 DoS Bug: design flaw that allows one machine to disrupt a service.
-Generally a protocol asymmetry, e.g., easy to send request, difficult to create response.
-Or requires server state.
+Generally a protocol asymmetry, e.g., easy to send connections or state or cryptographic operations

-DoS Flood: control a large number of requests from a botnet or other machines you control
+- request, difficult to create response.
+Or requires server state. - DoS Flood: control a large number of requests from a botnet or

-DoS Opportunities at Every Layer
+Dos Opportunities at Every Layer

-Link Layer: send too much traffic for switches/routers to handle

-TCP/UDP: require servers to maintain large number of concurrent connections or state
+Link Layer: send too much traffic for switches/routers to handle TCP/UDP: require servers to maintain large number of concurrent

-Application Layer: require servers to perform expensive queries or cryptographic operations
+Application Layer: require servers to perform expensive queries